 - a.
 Makeup Exams-Any examination not taken at the scheduled time due to an excused absence must be made up at a time arranged with or by the instructor.
 Generally, tests missed for an unexcused absence cannot be made up.
-If a test absence is allowed to be made up, the University late test fee must be paid in advance. - b.
+If a test absence is allowed to be made up, the University late test fee must be paid in advance.
+Absence on exam days will cost you 20 points - b.
 Final Exam-The final exam is NOT optional.
 ORU requires that a final exam be taken at the scheduled time, unless written permission from an authorized person is received; otherwise, makeup of an exam should be scheduled in advance of the exam.